tigoe/geo-bluetooth/readme.md

 }
 ```

-You should get a single record for your whole logging session.
-Click on the key value, which should be 'null'.
+You should get a record representing your whole logging session Click on the key value, which should be 'null':

 When it opens, click 'nmeatext' and you'll get a page of NMEA sentences.
-You can copy and paste that for whatever nefarious GIS plans you have.
+You can copy and paste that for whatever nefarious GIS plans you have: